Clash of Titans

 Featured Player: Stanford's Ernie Nevers

 53,000 fans, paying close to $200,000 for tickets, gathered on the hot (90+°) afternoon for the much-anticipated matchup.
 The game was broadcast by Westinghouse on all the stations of its radio network, centered at KDKA in Pittsburgh and including a Chicago station.
-Nevers, who had broken both ankles during the season, started and played the entire game.
+Nevers, who had broken both ankles during the season, started and played the entire game with his weak ankles so tightly taped that he had little feeling from the knees down.

 Stanford took the opening kick and ripped off three first downs before bogging down in Notre Dame territory.
 Murray Cuddeback's place-kick attempt from the 46 missed, but he would soon get a chance to redeem himself.